JacsonBai/Great_New_China/README.md

 #
-	The New China is greate!
+	The New China is great!

 # youtube
 	https://www.youtube.com/watch?v=ijpzFZlQ3O0